Marrakech City Guide

 Henna Art Cafe, Marrakech

-The place has a little pool you can use and the rooms are cute with a small walk in shower.
-We only paid €40 a night for 2 persons.
-If I remember it correctly, we were staying in the Pearl room – in case you are planning to book the same place.
+Riad Lorsya is a basic and decent riad on a 10-minute walk from Djemaa El-Fnaa.
+The place has a little pool you can use and the rooms are cute with a small walk-in shower.
+We only paid €40 a night for 2 people.
+If I remember correctly, we were staying in the Pearl room – in case you are planning to book the same place.

 PIN FOR LATER: